How to Advertise on TikTok in 2022

 How Does TikTok’s Advertising Platform Work?

-And so if you’ve run Facebook campaigns in the past, figuring out how to advertise on TikTok should be pretty straightforward.
-If not, we’ll highlight the essentials in plain English.
+If you’ve run Facebook campaigns in the past, figuring out how to advertise on TikTok should be pretty straightforward.
+If not, we’ll highlight the essentials below:

 Audience and Targeting Options